Toronto Arts Council (TAC)

 Level Two: $10,000

-Projects must start after the applicant will receive the notification of results (September 30) and must be completed within two years of the date of your grant notification letter.
+Projects must start after the applicant receives the notification of results (September 30) and must be completed within two years of the date of the grant notification letter.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.